Table of Contents

 Air Handler Unit Components 3: The Air Handler Unit Filter

 The air handler unit filter is necessary for the proper functioning of the equipment.
-In some air handler units the air handler unit filter is not located in the air handler unit but in a remote location in the return duct where is easier to access.
-It is necessary to maintain a good filter maintenance schedule for all air handler units otherwise problems begin occurring and the heating and cooling systems could fail.
+In some air handler units, the air handler unit filter is not located in the air handler unit but in a remote location in the return duct where is easier to access.
+It is necessary to maintain a good air filter maintenance schedule for all air handler units otherwise problems begin occurring and the heating and cooling systems could fail.

 Air Handler Components 3